-Our research into the functional analysis of sulfur/selenium-delivering enzymes applicable to the production of cofactors and useful biofactors containing sulfur/selenium, has provided some interesting clue to the application of enzymes.
-Selenium is an essential trace element for mammals: it is present in selenoprotein as a selenocysteine residue and plays a crucial role in catalytic reactions.
+it is present in selenoprotein as a selenocysteine residue and plays a crucial role in catalytic reactions.
 Sulfur plays a number of significant roles in the body.
 In previous research, we found that during sulfur/selenium insertion, specific sulfur/seleniumdelivery mechanisms, mediated by interactions between multiple proteins, led to high enzyme functionality and specificity.
-The use of such proteins allows the efficient insertion of sulfur/selenium into biofactor precursors to create sulfur/selenium-containing biofactors.

-Applying research findings to the development of breeding, cultivation, and pest control techniques metal, and nutrients.
-We also plan to develop practical methods, easily applicable on-site by agricultural workers, which are simple to use, inexpensive, and utilize of bioassaying methods.
-In addition, we will be conducting research geared at establishing safe and reliable pest- and disease-control systems that utilize the characteristics of natural biomolecules, such as the aforementioned cell wall lytic enzymes.
-[3]
+The use of such proteins allows the efficient insertion of sulfur/selenium into biofactor precursors to create sulfur/selenium-containing Our research into the functional analymetal, and nutrients.
+We also plan to develop practical methods, easily applicable on-site by agricultural workers, which are simple to use, inexpensive, and utilize of bioassaving methods.
+In addition, we will be conducting research geared at establishing safe and reliable pest- and diseasecontrol systems that utilize the characteristics of natural biomolecules, such as the aforementioned cell wall lytic enzymes.
+R

+Associate Professor HISAAKI MIHARA (Ph.D.)
 We plan to elucidate a variety of microorganism environmental response systems, such as those for light, temperature, gas,

+[Research Project]

 Environment-Friendly Photoactive Materials Based on Naturally Occurring Tetrapyrroles

 Development of various devices using artificial photosynthesis technology

 Tetrapyrroles

 Chlorophyll

 Photosynthesis

 Supermolecular chemistry

 Self-aggregation

 Photoactive materials

 Devices

 Environment-friendly photoactive materials based on naturally occurring tetrapyrroles

 Various types of tetrapyrrole-based compounds, such as chlorophyll and heme, are found in natural systems.
 Recent research has indicated in-vivo important roles of these compounds, which attract much attention from most biological fields.
 For example, altering the metabolism of tetrapyrroles may allow us to turn plants evergreen or to induce plant death, and new synthetic tetrapyrroles would be useful for killing cancer cells through photodynamic therapy.

-In the above scientific filed, we are working to unravel the relationship between structures and functions of tetrapyrroles at a molecular level.
+In the above scientific filed, we are working to unravel the relationship between

+structures and functions of tetrapyrroles at a molecular level.
 One of the objectives is a creation of a photoactive energy conversion material.